Tuesday 24 March 2026

 Leadership & Regional Delivery

-Regional Transport Plans (RTPs) and Delivery Partnerships (RTDPs) are transforming how Wales collaborates.
-This discussion brings together local authority leaders, CJCs, and delivery partners to share how trust, leadership, and shared learning are driving progress across regions.
+Regional Transport Delivery Plans are transforming how Wales collaborates.
+This discussion brings together local authority leaders, Corporate Joint Committees and delivery partners to share how trust, leadership, and shared learning are driving progress across regions.

 Data, Monitoring & Impact